 United Nations Industrial Development Organization (UNIDO)

-UNIDO is the specialized agency of the United Nations that promotes industrial development for poverty reduction, inclusive globalization and environmental sustainability.
-UNIDO’s mandate is to promote and accelerate inclusive and sustainable industrial development (ISID) in developing countries.
-UNIDO’s mandate is fully recognized in SDG-9, which calls to “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation”.
-Given the inter-linkages of the SDGs, the impact of ISID has both a direct and indirect effect, contributing towards the achievement of the 17 SDGs.
+UNIDO is the specialized agency of the United Nations with a unique mandate to promote, dynamize and accelerate industrial development.
+UNIDO’s mandate is reflected in SDG-9, which calls to “Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation”.
+Given the inter-linkages of the SDGs, the impact of our activities contributes towards the achievement of all the 17 SDGs.
+UNIDO’s vision is a world where industry drives low-emission economies, improves living standards, and preserves the liveable environment for present and future generations, leaving no one behind.

 Accordingly, the Organization has set three major priorities for action: